EneaWeb/ivory-google-map/README.md

 ## Documentation

 As the original repository has not been updated since years, this fork provides Api Key parameter usage.

-To use this fork, add this to your composer.json:
+Just add this to your composer.json:

       "repositories": [
         {